← All ArticlesFree 6-Day Trial

 This threshold model has a practical implication: you do not need to find and eliminate a single cause.
 Raising the threshold through multiple overlapping lifestyle, nutritional, and stress-reduction strategies produces cumulative protection.

-Magnesium: The Most Evidence-Backed Natural Prevention
+Magnesium for Migraines: The Most Evidence-Backed Natural Prevention

 Magnesium is the supplement with the most robust evidence for migraine prevention, backed by multiple randomized controlled trials and endorsed by the American Headache Society and the American Academy of Neurology as a preventive option with Grade B evidence.